Nasser-Eddin-Nasser/Digitact/docs/features-hr-monitor.md

 <img src="images/hr-monitor/HRM-Create_Account.png" width="450px" style="border: 1px solid #e0e0e0;">

-The HR members can create user accounts using this pane.
+The HR members can create user accounts here.
 The username should be unique to each HR person and filling all the fields is mandatory.

 ## Log-in Pane

 <img src="images/hr-monitor/HRM-Login.png" width="350px" style="border: 1px solid #e0e0e0;">

-Here, the HR member can log in to his/her account.
+Here, the HR member can log in to the account.
 The HR person can change the language by simply clicking the flag button.
 The HR monitor has two language options: German and English.

 ## Overview Window

 <img src="images/hr-monitor/HRM-Overview.png" width="700px" style="border: 1px solid #e0e0e0;">

 This window consists of a table that shows all the list of applicants.
 A user can use filters to filter out the applicants.
-There are four filter inputs: Name(first name or last name), status, industries and positions.
+There are four filter inputs: Name(first name or last name or both), status, industries and positions.

 The table lists the applicant's first name, last name and status.
-To view the applicant's data in detail, the user has to double click entry of the table.
+To view the applicant's data in detail, the user has to double click an entry of the table.

-The left side pane consists of three buttons.
-The first button is named "Applicants".
-This button refreshes the list of applications (load all the applications from the database).
-The second button is "Create Account".
-The final and the third is the "Log out" button.
+there are three menu options in the left side if this window.
+The first option is named "Applicants".
+This refreshes the list of applications (load all the applications from the database).
+The second option is "Create Account".
+The final and the third is the "Log out" option.

 ## Applicant Information Window